augustovictor/software-architecture-specialization/README.md

 #### Object Brokers

-Object Brokers combined the distributed computing aspects of oremote procedure calls with object-oriented design principles.
+Object Brokers combined the distributed computing aspects of remote procedure calls with object-oriented design principles.
 By including object-oriented programming, object brokers simplify and allow distributed systems to use an object-oriented approach.

 Architecture